Dreams change us.

 • Nicolas Becker,

-Oscar Winner, Sound
+Oscar Winning Sound Designer

 “The most impressive thing for me is the speed, super fast, 1/4 second images.
 And I feel I really needed it, like I was going in an unknown hard drive of my mind, and staying with what things I like.
 To check myself.
 With this experience you better understand the connections that make the world for you meaningful.”